-Chelsea Handler: Trump 'scares' me
+Why Chelsea Handler is thanking Donald Trump right now

 Story highlights

-- Chelsea Handler sat down with Jake Tapper for a CNN "Politics on Tap"
+- Chelsea Handler sat down with Jake Tapper for a CNN "Politics on Tap" event

 - Handler has gotten into politics on her Netflix talk show